maxxxxxxxxxxx23/Crossy-Road-PC-cheats/README.md

 # Crossy Road PC cheats

+Replace the text in 'CloudBackupSave.dat' located at C:\Users\maxte\AppData\Local\Packages\Yodo1Ltd.CrossyRoad_s3s3f300emkze\LocalState with the text in replace.dat, open with notepad++,visual code studio, other editors

+Replace the text in 'latest-save.dat' located at C:\Users\maxte\AppData\Local\Packages\Yodo1Ltd.CrossyRoad_s3s3f300emkze\RoamingState with the text in replace.dat, open with notepad++,visual code studio, other editors

 Gives desired coins/score and unlocks every character

 "un": true, allows all characters to be unlocked